sandpitt-turtle/sitewebf/README.md

 Also got carried away with fonts.
 The contact form was a real rabbit hole and I ended up setting it so the form dissapears after submittal and is replaced by a nice fade-in message "We have recieved your message, {name}" where {name} is the value entered into the "Name" section of the form.
 Good stuff.
 Kind of a headache.
 Disregard this for now please.

-There is an added 'stylesflex' CSS file added that each page can be linked to in order to view that version of the site formatting.
+<b>There is an added 'stylesflex' CSS file added that each page can be linked to in order to view that version of the site formatting.< br>